telerik/xaml-docs/common-information/mvvm-helpers/common-converters.md

 ---
 title: Converters
 page_title: Converters
-description: This article describe built-in converter which can be used.
+description: This article describe Telerik built-in converters which can be used.
 slug: common-converters
 tags: converter
 published: True